 - Soft—aimed to add functional network changes, where the system remains the same.
 But note that all current nodes need to be updated to suit the new rules

 - Hard—are the outcome of a new and customized cryptocurrency, like Dash, BitcoinCash, or Ethereum classic.

 With open-sourced codes, you can copy the git repository and create a homogeneous blockchain environment.
-Many blockchain companies use such an approach in custom solutions which aim to propel the current solution.
+Many German software companies specializing in blockchain use such an approach in custom solutions that aim to propel the current solution.

 Knowing what forks are, is excellent.
 But it’s not enough!
 Let’s see where you need to use forks, to begin with before we start defining the key criteria for selecting a blockchain platform to fork.

 SHOULD I USE A FORK OR NOT?